dedis/d-voting/README.md

 During this phase, every node perform a shuffling on the current list of encrypted ballots and try to submit it to the D-Voting smart contract.
-The smart contract will accept only one shuffling step per block, and nodes repeat their shuffling step with the latest shuffled list until their shuffling step has not been accepted and a threshold of nodes has not been reached.
+The smart contract will accept only one shuffling step per block, and nodes repeat their shuffling step with the latest shuffled list until their shuffling step has been accepted or a threshold of nodes successfully submitted their shuffling steps.

 [2]: https://dl.acm.org/doi/10.1145/501983.502000